microhq/slack-srv/README.md

 Slack server is slackbot developed as a go-micro service.

 Work in progress.
-Currently implements Channels API
+Currently implements Channels and Chat API

 ## Getting started